So, your map suddenly stopped working and you got the following error?

 - Set up the project name.

-- Note, according to a Google policy, you will automatically charged only when you reach your billing threshold or 30 days after your last automatic payment, whichever comes first.
-Firstly, Google get a 12-month free trial period and $300 credits.
+- Note, according to Google’s policy, you will be charged automatically only when you reach your billing threshold or 30 days after your last automatic payment, whichever comes first.
+Initially, Google offers a 12-month free trial period and $200 credits.

 - Create a new project: enter the name and location.

 - The last step – enable your APIs by clicking the “NEXT” button.

 - Done!
 Your newly generated API key will appear in the window.